OIR: 380 AEW Safety Office wins annual ACC Wing Chief of Safety, Wing Safety Program of the Year

+"The 380 AEW Safety Office has incredible drive and creativity, which they've used to increase the margin of safety in one of the AOR's most challenging and dynamic environments," Maj.
+Joshua, Air Force Central Command chief of flight safety, said.
+“The safety office's purpose is to coordinate the commander's efforts to preserve combat assets and Lt.
+Col. Rico's team is the best the AOR.”

+Among a long list of accomplishments, the 380 AEW Safety Office program managed $8.2 billion in assets, safely coordinated a $500 million installation construction project and effectively trained personnel on deployed hazards.

 Lt.
-Col. Rico, 380th Safety Office commander and 2016 Wing Chief of Safety of the year winner, poses for a photo at an undisclosed location in Southwest Asia, Mar.
-28, 2016.
-The 380th Air Expeditionary Wing also won the Air Combat Command 2016 Safety Office of the Year.
-(U.S. Air Force photo/Staff Sgt.
-Samantha Mathison)
+Col. Rico, 380 AEW Safety Office commander and 2016 Wing Chief of Safety of the Year winner, shared why the Safety Office program has been so successful in a deployed environment.

+“This wing safety program was always award winning!”
+Rico said.
+“I just had the honor and privilege to add my leadership abilities and program ideas, with the help of my personnel, to an already fantastic program of enhancing safety culture here.
+My team, past and present, deserves all the credit for making this award possible.”

 |Date Taken: